 Religious commitment implies love of one's neighbour, which may be put into action in many different ways.

 Sometimes an individual Friend may feel an imperative call or leading to undertake a particular service or form of witness, or to support a particular cause.
-This can be experienced as an over-riding obligation, not necessarily of the Friend's own choice.
-Such a particular experience of Divine guidance is known to Friends as a 'concern'.
-The concern may be laid upon one person, or it may appear to be for a group of Friends, for a meeting, or for the Society as a whole.
+This can be experienced as an over-riding obligation or a sense of guidance.
+Such an experience is known to Friends as a 'concern'.
+The concern may be laid upon one person, or it may appear to be for a group of Friends, for a Meeting, or for the Society as a whole.

 - reflection and prayer over a period;

 - other Friends being convinced of the rightness of the leading;

 - harmony with Friends' testimonies, and with general moral principles;

 - considering the consequences to other people, especially family;